 Flowering kale rosette featuring ruffled edges

 Ornamental kale and cabbage require very little maintenance and are bothered by few pests.
-Plants prefer moist, well-drained soil and benefit from lots of feeding.
+Plants prefer moist, well-drained soil and benefit from feeding.
 For the best color, plant your specimens in full sun.

 Purple-leaved Redbor kale